 If law enforcement failed to honor your rights when collecting evidence and building their criminal case against you, you could file a motion to suppress to ensure that the illegally obtained evidence is excluded from your trial.

-Our knowledgeable and results-driven criminal defense lawyers at The Law Office of Brett H. Pritchard are dedicated to helping you protect your rights throughout the criminal justice process.
+Our knowledgeable and results-driven criminal defense lawyers at the Law Office of Brett H. Pritchard are dedicated to helping you protect your rights throughout the criminal justice process.
 We are prepared to review your particular case to determine whether or not any evidence can be excluded from your criminal case.
-Call (254) 220-4225 for a case evaluation.
+Contact us online or call us at (254) 781-4222 for a case evaluation.